dwagelaar/TTC2011/README.txt

 - helloworld.atl contains the first part of the task
 - helloworld2.atl contains the second part of the task
 - helloworld3.atl contains the third part of the task
+- helloworldb.simplegt contains the SimpleGT version of the first part of the task
+- helloworld2b.si9mplegt contains the SimpleGT version of the second part of the task
 - helloworld3b.simplegt contains the SimpleGT version of the third part of the task

-Endpoint rules are used to generate a constant number of elements.
+In ATL, endpoint rules are used to generate a constant number of elements.
+In SimpleGT, one can omit the "from" part of a rule.

 To run helloworld.atl:
 1. Select "Run -> Run Configurations..." from the main menu.